brunoayon65/AssultCube-Hacks/README.md

 ## How to use
 First you need to download [the game](https://assault.cubers.net/download.html).

-The only thing you need to change before using the code is the variable PATH_TO_DLL in injectDll file.
+The only thing you need to change before using the code is the variable PATH_TO_DLL in injectDll file, and the LOGGER_FILE_PATH to where ever you want your logger file be.
 After that you are ready to go.

 Run assultCube, get in a team death match game (not sure if the hack is working on free for all).